Read (biology): Generations of sequencing and read lengths

 A genome is the complete genetic information of an organism or a cell.
 Single or double stranded nucleic acids store this information in a linear or in a circular sequence.
 To precisely determine this sequence, over time more efficient technologies with increased accuracy, throughput and sequencing speed have been developed.
 Sanger and Maxam-Gilbert sequencing technologies were classified as the First Generation Sequencing Technology who initiated the field of DNA sequencing with their publication in 1977.
 First Generation Sequencing typically has read lengths of 400 to 900 base pairs.

 In 2005 Roche’s 454 technology introduced new sequencing technology that was capable of high throughput at low cost.
 This and similar technologies came to be known as Second Generation Sequencing or Next Generation Sequencing (NGS).
 One of the hallmarks of NSG is short sequence reads.
 NGS methods may sequence millions to billions of reads in a single run, and the time it takes to create GigaBase-sized reads is only a few days or hours, making it superior to first-generation sequencing techniques like Sanger sequencing.
 All NSG techniques produce short reads, i.e. 80–200 bases, as opposed to longer length reads produced by Sanger sequencing.

 Beginning in the 2010s, revolutionary new technologies ushered in the Third-Generation Sequencing era (TGS).
 TGS is a term used to describe methods that are capable of sequencing single DNA molecules without amplification.
 While Sanger and SRS techniques can only produce read lengths of one kilobase pair, third-generation sequencing technologies can produce read lengths of 5 to 30 kilobase pairs.
-The longest read length ever generated by a third-generation sequencing technology is 2 gigabase pairs.
+The longest read length ever generated by a third-generation sequencing technology is 2 million base pairs.